cloudflare/pint/docs/configuration.md

 - `tls:serverName` - server name (SNI) for TLS handshakes.
 Optional, default is unset.
 - `tls:caCert` - path for CA certificate to use.
 Optional, default is unset.
 - `tls:clientCert` - path for client certificate to use.
 Optional, default is unset.
-  If set `clientKey` must also be set.
+  If set, `clientKey` must also be set.
 - `tls:clientKey` - path for client key file to use.
 Optional, default is unset.
-  If set `clientCert` must also be set.
+  If set, `clientCert` must also be set.
 - `tls:skipVerify` - if `true` all TLS certificate checks will be skipped.
-  Enabling this option can be a security risk, use only for testing.
+  Enabling this option can be a security risk; use only for testing.
   Optional, default is false.

 Example: